schani/clojurec/README.md

 # ClojureC

 This is compiler for the Clojure programming language that targets C as a backend.
+It is based on ClojureScript and was started off ClojureScript's commit `0e0aa7fdd379649bf87f8fff5c6a64e37fe616a4`.

 ## Community and Organization